 How painful is it to have emergency treatment

 You should feel no pain at all as you will be completely numb throughout the process.
 Your dentist will usually apply a topical anaesthetic, this is a little gel which is applied to the gum before any injection.
 This numbs the gum so you can't even feel the needle of the injection.

 Your dentist will then test to ensure that the area is completely numb before extracting the tooth.

-You may however find that the extraction site is a little uncomfortable for a couple of days afterwards, this mild pain can be relieved with Ibubprofen, aspirin or paracetamol.
+You may however find that the extraction site is a little uncomfortable for a couple of days afterwards, this mild pain can be relieved with Ibuprofen, aspirin or paracetamol.
 This short-term mild pain shouldn't last more than a few days.

-After you have had a tooth extracted you should also avoid hot food, this is to help keep the clot in place and also to prevent you scolding yourself on a hot liquid which you may be unable to feel due to the anaesthetic injection.
+After you have had a tooth extracted, you should also avoid hot food.
+This is to help keep the clot in place and also to prevent you scolding yourself on a hot liquid which you may be unable to feel due to the anaesthetic injection.

 Sometimes people leave their dental care to the last-minute as they are nervous patients.
 It's always best to talk to your dentist, especially about pain relief and anxiety, they can then modify treatments to help.

-If you're looking for an emergency dentist in London that provides online booking appointment facilities and same day appointments we would be happy to help, here is our online appointment booking link.
+If you're looking for an emergency dentist in London that provides online booking appointment facilities and same day appointments, we would be happy to help, here is our online appointment booking link.